UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 ## =============================

-Compendium-cat starter-item
+Show points/bonus UI in tutorial during the bonus/mult stage

 Make curses DOOMED-1, start with X lives

 When curses are spawned randomly, make curses spawn on DOOMED-X slots (that way, player can prepare)

-Show points/bonus UI in tutorial during the bonus/mult stage

 Make use of mystery-slots somehow